Nirvana in Buddhism: Cessation

 The Bhavachakra, an illustration of the cycle of rebirth, with the three poisons at the hub of the wheel.

 In the early texts, the practice of the noble path and the four dhyanas was said to lead to the extinction of the three fires, and then proceed to the cessation of all discursive thoughts and apperceptions, then ceasing all feelings (happiness and sadness).
 According to Collins, "the most common thing said about nirvana in Buddhist texts is that it is the ending of suffering (dukkha)."
 According to Collins, the term is also widely used as a verb, one therefore "nirvanizes."
-A synonym widely used for nirvana in early texts is "deathless" or "deathfree" (Pali: amata, sanskrit: amrta) and refers to a condition "where there is no death, because there is also no birth, no coming into existence, nothing made by conditioning, and therefore no time."
+A synonym widely used for nirvana in early texts is "deathless" or "deathfree" (Pali: amata, sanskrit: amrta (Note: In the Vedic ritual, drinking soma produced amrita; the later sramana traditions rejected ritual as a means to attain amrita.)) and refers to a condition "where there is no death, because there is also no birth, no coming into existence, nothing made by conditioning, and therefore no time."
 Nirvana is also called "unconditioned" (asankhata), meaning it is unlike all other conditioned phenomena.

 Thomas Kasulis notes that in the early texts, nirvana is often described in negative terms, including “cessation” (nirodha), “the absence of craving” (trsnaksaya), “detachment,” “the absence of delusion,” and “the unconditioned” (asamskrta).
 He also notes that there is little discussion in the early Buddhist texts about the metaphysical nature of nirvana, since they seem to hold that metaphysical speculation is an obstacle to the goal.
 Kasulis mentions the Malunkyaputta sutta which denies any view about the existence of the Buddha after his final bodily death, all positions (the Buddha exists after death, does not exist, both or neither) are rejected.
 Likewise, another sutta (AN II 161) has Sāriputta saying that asking the question "is there anything else?" after the physical death of someone who has attained nirvana is conceptualizing or proliferating (papañca) about that which is without proliferation (appapañcaṃ) and thus a kind of distorted thinking bound up with the self.

 Nirvāṇa is the permanent cessation of samsara ("wandering") and jāti (birth, becoming).
 (Note: See: